Efficient Application of Tensor Network Operators to Tensor Network States: Tree Tensor Networks

-Additionally, the leg $\alpha_i$ is the virtual leg of the site tensor $T^{[i]}$ that is contracted with the tensor of the parent site of $i$ while the vector $\vec{\alpha}_i$ contains all the virtual legs that are contracted with a tensor of a child site of $i$.
-The parent-child relationship between nodes defines a hierarchy, thereby establishing a tree structure.
-We will denote the set of children of site $i$ as $C_i$ and the parent as $p_i$, as it is usually clear from the context which site is intended.
-Note that our definition of a tree structure is a rooted tree and implies that there is one site $r$ without a parent called the root.
-For it, the parent leg $\alpha_r$ is of dimension $1$ to make \autoref{eq:ttns} consistent.
-However, in our context, this choice is arbitrary and merely used for an easier description of the following algorithms.
+In our text, the choice of $r$ is arbitrary and is used merely to facilitate the description of the following algorithms.
 It is trivial to extend all of them to non-rooted trees.
 Finally, note that we do not make a clear distinction between a given leg of a tensor and its index values in a contraction sum to simplify the required notation.
 We will now examine a few special TTNS used throughout this work.